DmitryVoloshin/simple-redux-store/README.md

-this repo just for help learning react to my friend
+This repo just for help learning react+redux to my friend